tarek-aliani-1/Void-linux-Installation-Guide-the-arch-linux-way-/README.md

 run the command:
 `XBPS_ARCH=$ARCH xbps-install -S -R "$REPO" -r /mnt base-system linux-mainline nano` \

-you don't have to use nano as your text editor, (like vim or neovim)
+you don't have to use nano as your text editor (like Vim or neovim)

 ## 3.Configure the system: